 A new cruise destination, Falmouth has recently seen a huge boom in their tourism industry thanks to the recommendation that cruisers forget exploring other regions and stay in town to see what the “Real Jamaica” is like.
 Once you make your way past the construction areas, you'll be greeted with numerous historic buildings, the world-famous Martha Brae river, and some of the most beautiful beaches you'll ever encounter.

-You will find several beaches to consider visiting in and around the area.
-Snorkeling is an option at some locations, for visitors who enjoy the underwater scene.
-Just click on each beach name to get additional information concerning that particular stretch of sand.
+There are a large number of beaches to choose from in and around the area.
+Snorkeling is available at some of the beaches, for visitors who enjoy the underwater scene.
+You can click on the name of each beach for a detailed article concerning that particular stretch of sand.

 Burwood Beach: There's a bar on this beach, part of the resort that covers half the land near the beach.
 The sand is blindingly white and unbelievably soft.

-Good Hope Great House: The Good Hope Great House is the main historic building of John Tharp, owner of the most land and slaves of Jamaica's sugar industry.
+An alternative landmark could be Good Hope Great House.
+It's a historical site The Good Hope Great House is the main historic building of John Tharp, owner of the most land and slaves of Jamaica's sugar industry.
 The Great House is fully restored and includes around 2000 acres of land.

-Another fun idea is to visit some of the more interesting area land formations.
-Other types of natural attractions in Falmouth are displayed in the table below.
+Another idea is to visit some of the more interesting area land formations.
+Other types of natural attractions in Falmouth are summarized right below.

 |Martha Brae River||River||Central Falmouth|